Speed up

 ──How about the merchandise revenue, which saw significant growth in the 2023 season?
 It increased by 150 million yen compared to the previous year, reaching 760 million yen, the highest sales ever.

-As mentioned at the end of last year, changing the emblem had an effect.
+As I mentioned at the end of last year, there was an effect from changing the emblem.
 I believe many people purchased items with the new emblem.
 However, the biggest impact was on the uniforms.
-Each year, the number of fans and supporters buying them has increased, and just as I mentioned in an interview exactly one year ago, we were able to put into practice the idea of "being confident about holding inventory."
+The number of fans and supporters buying them has been increasing year by year, and as I mentioned in an interview exactly one year ago, we were able to put into practice the idea of "being aggressive with inventory."

 It is truly unfortunate when items are out of stock at the stadium's concession stands.
 Last year, some sizes like large and long-sleeved were out of stock at times, but we were able to sell almost throughout the entire year.
 We did have some inventory left, but the numbers were solid.
 Having uniforms displayed at the stadium's concession stands is truly a spectacular sight and visually appealing; it surely excites first-time visitors as well.
 In fact, many visitors from inbound tourism and foreigners have been buying uniforms.
 It seems that, as part of overseas soccer culture, purchasing a uniform as a souvenir of attending a match is common, and I witnessed such scenes multiple times.
 The demand from these customers is often for larger sizes, which sometimes led to a slight shortage of large size inventory.
 Having obtained new data, we are paying attention to these points this season.